GoogleCloudPlatform/cloud-vision/python/text/README.md

 The rest of the tutorial assumes this as your working directory.

-This example has been tested with Python 2.7.
+This example has been tested with Python 2.7 and 3.4.

 ### Install the Libraries Used by the Example